Balanced Scorecard explained

 What is a Balanced Scorecard?

-Its objective is to translate an organization’s mission and vision into actual (operational) actions (strategic planning).
+The objective of this management system is to translate an organization’s mission and vision into actual (operational) actions (strategic planning) and improved performance.

 In addition, it provides a reliable insight into the operational management and the sustainability of the chosen strategy.